cloudflare/workers-docs/content/quickstart/generating-a-project.md

 $ wrangler generate my-router-app https://github.com/cloudflare/worker-template-router
 ```

 Once you've generated a project, it's time to start writing code!
-Learn how to write projects with Workers in the next section of the Quick Start, ["Write Code"](/quickstart/write-code).
+Learn how to write projects with Workers in the next section of the Quick Start, ["Writing Code"](/quickstart/writing-code).